 My name is Charlene Wang (王夏琳).
-I'm a 33-year old East Bay native who has dedicated my life to tirelessly fighting for disadvantaged communities by launching new social programs at all levels of government for homelessness, education, healthcare, and environmental justice.
+I'm a 34-year old East Bay native who has dedicated my life to tirelessly fighting for disadvantaged communities by reforming all levels of government to function better in the areas of homelessness, transportation, education, healthcare, and environmental justice.
 My desire to create opportunity for others is shaped by my own experience with family violence and its consequences with my mom being left in poverty, and the recognition that my access to a high-quality K-12 public school education has given me opportunities that others should have too.
 I graduated with honors from Columbia University with a degree in Environmental Engineering and earned my Masters in Public Policy from Harvard University's Kennedy School of Government.

 I live in the Eastlake/San Antonio district of Oakland.
 My love of Oakland came from visiting Oakland every week as a kid, going to Oakland Youth Orchestra at Laney College and visiting my grandparents living in low income housing in West Oakland.
 Every week we would take the bus into Chinatown.
 Oakland has always been where I felt a sense of belonging.
 My grandma lives in a nursing home in Fruitvale now, and she is reason I came back to Oakland after living in Washington, D.C.
 I'm also a proud member of the LGBTQ+ community.